havidtech/king-of-the-fools-contract/README.md

 - Ensure you have metamask chrome extension installed, if you don't, you can read this article on how to [install metamask on Chrome](https://blog.wetrust.io/how-to-install-and-use-metamask-7210720ca047?gi=aa6469944371)

-- Connect your wallet to the site
+- Connect your wallet to the site (*Be sure to change your network to Goerli testnet*)

 - On the UI, you can see stats about the project, there is a wall of fame containing list of kings from the newest to the oldest, highlighting all previous kings of fools and their deposit amount.
 By Looking at the newest info, you can tell what the next cost should be.